-- 1. Mandatory Termination.
+1. Mandatory Termination.
 If an employee is demoted for cause, separates for cause, or the employee receives a less than "Fully Successful" or equivalent rating, the service agreement will terminate.
 An employee who fails to complete the period of service for these reasons, or otherwise fails to fulfill the terms of the agreement, must reimburse DoD for the amount of all benefits received under the agreement that are in excess of the amount attributable to completed service.
-The employee is entitled to retain any retention incentive payments attributable to completed service and is entitled to receive any portion of a retention incentive payment owed by the agency for completed service.
+The employee is entitled to receive any portion of a retention incentive payment sattributable to completed service and is entitled to receive any portion of a retention incentive payment owed by the agency for completed service.
 The amount owed by the employee must be recovered in accordance with agency debt collection regulations.
 See Volume 16, Chapter 3.
-The servicing HRO must notify the servicing PRO of the retention incentive repayment/debt via SF 50 data. - 2.
-Discretionary Termination.
+The servicing HRO must notify the servicing PRO of the retention incentive repayment/debt via SF 50 data.

+2. Discretionary Termination.
 An authorized management official may terminate the agreement based solely on management needs, such as reduction in force or insufficient funds.
-An employee who does not fulfill a service agreement due to a termination based on management needs is entitled to all incentive payments already received. - 3.
-Decisions to Terminate.
-Employees may not grieve or appeal decisions to terminate the service agreement. - G. Documentation and Recordkeeping.
+An employee who does not fulfill a service agreement due to a termination based on management needs is entitled to all incentive payments already received.

+3. Decisions to Terminate.
+Employees may not grieve or appeal decisions to terminate the service agreement.

+G. Documentation and Recordkeeping.
 The servicing HRO documents each retention incentive via an SF 50.

-\030604.
+030604.
 DoD Student Loan Repayment Program

-- A. Purpose.
+A. Purpose.
 Title 5, U.S.C. § 5379 and 5 CFR 537 authorizes the establishment of student loan repayment programs for the purpose of recruiting and retaining highly qualified personnel.
 An agency may pay a maximum of \$10,000 per employee for any one calendar year, and \$60,000 in aggregate for any one employee.
-See the DoDI 1400.25, V537. - B. Service Agreement.
+See the DoDI 1400.25, V537.

+B. Service Agreement.
 The minimum service agreement is three years.
-Employees who fail to complete the period of service specified in the service agreement must reimburse the DoD for the amount of all benefits received under the existing agreement unless:
+Employees who fail to complete the period of service specified in the service agreement must reimburse the DoD for the amount of all benefits received under the existing agreement unless: 1.
+The employee is involuntary separated for reasons other than misconduct or performance;